Thick Soergel calculus in type A: Thick calculus

-Let us discuss quickly the functor which realizes this equivalence.
-On objects it is easily defined: it sends $J$ to $B_J$.
-On morphisms, we need only define the image of the projections and inclusions under the functor, which are degree zero maps, determined up to an invertible scalar.
-We choose the scalars so that the projection map sends $1 \ot 1 \ot \ldots \ot 1 \in B_x$ to $1 \ot 1 \in B_J$ for any $x \in \Gamma$, and so that the inclusion map sends $1 \ot 1 \in B_J$ to $1 \ot 1 \ot \ldots \ot 1 \in B_x$.
-Since the transition maps $\phi_{x,y}$ send 1-tensors to 1-tensors, this system of scalars is consistent and the functor is well-defined.
-Note that the image of $B_J$ in $B_x$ is precisely those tensors spanned by $f \ot 1 \ot 1 \ot \ldots \ot 1 \ot g$, which we call \emph{extremal tensors}.
+Note that the image of $B_J$ in $B_\xb$ is spanned by tensors of the form $f \ot 1 \ot 1 \ot \ldots \ot 1 \ot g$, which we call \emph{extremal tensors}.
 In other words, the image is generated as a bimodule by the 1-tensor.
-Since any transition map $\phi_{x,y}$ factors through $B_J$, it must send arbitrary tensors to extremal tensors.
-To determine what the projection map will do to an arbitrary tensor $f_1 \ot f_2 \ot \ldots \ot f_{d_J + 1}$, we may apply any transition map $\phi_{x,y}$ (which is explicit, albeit annoying to compute) to obtain an extremal tensor, and then map the extremal tensor to $B_J$ by the rule $f \ot 1 \ot \ldots \ot 1 \ot g \mapsto f \ot g$.
+Since any transition map $\phi_{\xb,\yb}$ factors through $B_J$, it must send arbitrary tensors to extremal tensors.
+To determine what the $J$-projection map will do to an arbitrary tensor $f_1 \ot f_2 \ot \ldots \ot f_d$, we may apply any transition map $\phi_{\xb,\yb}$ (which is explicit, albeit annoying to compute) to obtain an extremal tensor, and then map the extremal tensor to $B_J$ by the rule $f \ot 1 \ot \ldots \ot 1 \ot g \mapsto f \ot g$.
+However, we have not produced anything resembling a closed formula for the $J$-projection.

-As intimated previously, it will be more useful and intuitive to introduce new pictures to represent maps which can already be obtained from the generators above, and in doing so we ``augment" our diagrammatics.
-Any relations between these further pictures need only be checked in $\mB_{\BS}$ using the relations already mentioned.
-The remainder of this chapter will introduce further pictures and explore some of their basic properties.
-We will place each new picture in a definition, along with its defining relation, and follow it with discussion, saving the most difficult discussion for the end.
-We will then collect all the new generators and relations at the end for the convenience of the reader.
+We have proven in Proposition \ref{phiunchanged} that, composing $\phi_{\xb, \yb}$ with a 6-valent or 4-valent vertex $\yb \to \zb$ produces $\phi_{\xb,\zb}$.
+The implications in $\fooDC$ are the following two relations.

+Recall that $\phi_{\xb,\yb}$ is constructed only out of 4-valent and 6-valent vertices, so that it also ``sucks in" to the $J$-inclusion, a fact which we also know from \eqref{projinc}.
+Another implication is that a $J$-inclusion is orthogonal to an aborted 6-valent vertex, or any of the diagrams in Proposition \ref{whatkillsgeneral} which kill the morphism $Z$.

+As discussed in \S\ref{subsec-thickening}, the diagrammatic calculus for $\fooDC$ can be improved by introducing new pictures which represent maps that can already be obtained from the generators above.
+This ``augmentation'' of the diagrammatics makes many statements more intuitive.
+We now introduce new pictures one at a time with their defining relation, and discuss their properties.